Audition Songs by Musical

 Author: Stacy Karyn

-Stacy Karyn is the founder of Theatre Trip, author of The Thespian’s Bucket List, and creator of The Cast Album ListShe holds a BA in theatre and a TESOL drama certificate, with experience working and interning in Broadway and Off-Broadway theaters.
+Stacy Karyn is the founder of Theatre Trip and the author of The Thespian’s Bucket List.
+She is also the creator of The Cast Album ListHer background includes a BA in Theatre, a TESOL Drama certificate, and professional experience in Broadway and Off-Broadway theaters.

 Photo of Stacy Karyn